knickels/Player-Stage-Manual/WORLDFILES.md

       # parameters...
 )
 ```

-Here we tell Player/Stage that we will `define` a type of sonar sensor called `bigbobs_sonars`.Next, we'll tell Player/Stage to use these sensors in a ranging device.
-Let's put four sonars on Bigbob, one on the front of each tooth, and one on the front left and the front right corners of its body.
+Here we tell Player/Stage that we will `define` a type of sensor
+called `bigbobs_sonars`.
+Next, we'll tell Player/Stage to use these
+sensors in a ranging device.
+Let's put four sonars on Bigbob, one on the
+front of each tooth, and one on the front left and the front right corners

-When building Bigbob's body we were able to use any location on a coordinate grid that we wanted and could declare our shape polygons to be any distance apart we wanted so long as we resized the model with `size`.
-In contrast, sensors - all sensors not just rangers - must be positioned according to the *robot's* origin and actual size.
-To work out the distances in metres it helps to do a drawing of where the sensors will go on the robot and their distances from the robot's origin.
-When we worked out the shape of Bigbob's body we used its actual size, so we can use the same drawings again to work out the distances of the sensors from the origin as shown in Figure [fig_BuildingAWorld_BuildingRobot_RobotSensors_Sonars].
+of its body.

+When building Bigbob's body we were able to use any location on a
+coordinate grid that we wanted and could declare our shape polygons to be
+any distance apart we wanted so long as we resized the model with `size`.
+In contrast, sensors - all sensors not just rangers - must be positioned
+according to the *robot's* origin and actual size.
+To work out the
+distances in metres it helps to do a drawing of where the sensors will go
+on the robot and their distances from the robot's origin.
+When we worked
+out the shape of Bigbob's body we used its actual size, so we can use the
+same drawings again to work out the distances of the sensors from the
+origin as shown in Figure 10.

 <!--- Figure --->
 | |